 The Piper Window

-An especial treasure of St Peter’s is John Piper’s Palm Sunday Window, the third on the south side of the nave, to the left of the door as you enter.
+A special treasure of St Peter’s is John Piper’s Palm Sunday Window, the third on the south side of the nave, to the left of the door as you enter.
 On bright days the sunlight streams through the vivid blue, gold and green tones so favoured by this artist.
-It was made possible by the generosity of the late Alderman C.J.V.Bellamy, Hon.
-M.A., J.P. and Mrs Maud Emma Bellamy his wife, who left £1000 for a memorial window which should relate to the text “suffer the little children to come unto me”: to their great sadness the couple had been childless.
+The window is illuminated from dusk until 11.00pm all year.

 The window was funded from a bequest made by the late Alderman C.J.V.Bellamy, Hon.
 M.A., J.P. and Mrs Maud Emma Bellamy his wife.
 To their great sadness the couple had been childless.
 They left £1000 for a memorial window which should relate to the text “suffer the little children to come unto me.”

 Initially the District Church Council considered traditional designs from a number of studios for the window at the east end of the north aisle.
 However, John Piper agreed to visit the church, advising us that the proposed window was not sufficiently sound.
 He offered to design for a window on the south side with the available resources.
 In his opinion, the proposed text was an artistic challenge.
 As a compromise, he suggested the Church consider how children responded to Jesus offering the examples of the boy with the five loaves and two small fish, or the children who greeted him as he entered Jerusalem.
 The DCC and the executors both liked the latter suggestion so the commission was put in hand.